-That’s where the concept of Leave No Trace comes into play and can ensure that your elopement is truly sustainable.
+That’s where Leave No Trace comes into play and can ensure that your elopement is truly sustainable.
 The Leave No Trace movement first began back in the 1960’s in the USA, and has only recently become better known in Europe.
 It has seven basic principles, all designed to ensure that people can use wild spaces in a way that doesn’t damage them and ruin them for the future.

 So what are the seven principles of Leave No Trace?